brf153/Flipr_Hackathon_ChatApp/README.md

 # Chat App

-A real-time chat application built with Next.js 13, Prisma, MongoDB, TypeScript, and deployed on Vercel.
+A real-time chat application built with Next.js 13, Prisma, MongoDB, TypeScript, Pusher and deployed on Vercel.

 ## Features